Restaurants in Old Town

 Civerinos Slice ★ 4.4

-Michele Civiera's Hunter Square pizza counter in Edinburgh, opened in 2016, the Old Town slice-counter serving Roman al taglio square-tray pizza into the small.
+Michele Civiera's Hunter Square pizza counter in Edinburgh, opened in 2016, the Old Town slice-counter serving Roman al taglio square-tray pizza.

 Order: The salsiccia e friarielli slice and a square of margherita; eat at the counter or on the cobbles outside.